-Frank Beard is a public health physician who heads up the coverage, evaluation, surveillance and social research team at NCIRS and has a conjoint academic appointment as Senior Lecturer in the University of Sydney School of Public Health.
+Frank Beard is a public health physician who heads the surveillance, coverage, evaluation and social science team at NCIRS and has a conjoint academic appointment as Associate Professor in the University of Sydney School of Public Health.
 He graduated in medicine from the University of Auckland and then worked as a GP in Sydney for 15 years before undertaking his specialty training.
 After becoming a Fellow of the Australasian Faculty of Public Health Medicine in 2004, he moved to Queensland and worked for 8 years in the Communicable Diseases Unit.
-He joined NCIRS in 2013.
-His main interests are in the epidemiology of vaccine preventable disease, vaccine coverage analysis and immunisation program evaluation.
+He joined NCIRS in 2013, and his main current interests are in the epidemiology of vaccine preventable disease, vaccine coverage analysis and immunisation program evaluation.

-Aditi Dey is the Manager of Surveillance at NCIRS.
-She has completed her PhD, Master of Public Health and Graduate Diploma in Applied Science (Health Information Management) at the University of Sydney after her medical degree (MBBS, University of Delhi) and training in tropical medicine.
+Aditi Dey is Manager, Surveillance at NCIRS and holds a conjoint academic appointment as Senior Lecturer at the Sydney Medical School, the University of Sydney.
+Aditi has completed her PhD, Master of Public Health and Graduate Diploma in Applied Science (Health Information Management) at the University of Sydney after her medical degree (MBBS, University of Delhi) and training in tropical medicine.
 Aditi worked at the University of Sydney and also in Thailand and India before joining NCIRS.
 At NCIRS, she is involved in program evaluation, coverage of vaccines, and surveillance of vaccine preventable diseases and adverse events following immunisation.
 Aditi has experience in supervision of research students and teaching and coordination of undergraduate and postgraduate courses.
-She holds a conjoint Senior Lecturer appointment at the Sydney Medical School, University of Sydney.

 Helen is a Senior Research Fellow at NCIRS and has a conjoint academic appointment as Senior Lecturer in The University of Sydney Children’s Hospital Westmead Clinical School.
 Following completion of a PhD in parasitology, Helen completed further training as an epidemiologist, in the Masters of Applied Epidemiology (MAE) program.
-Helen has worked at NCIRS for the past 13 years, across the areas of disease surveillance, immunisation policy and vaccine safety.
+Helen has worked at NCIRS for over 15 years, across the areas of disease surveillance, immunisation policy and vaccine safety.
 She is the technical editor of the Australian Immunisation Handbook.

-Stoy Drinic is a Project Officer at NCIRS and provides support and assistance in managing the grant and contract activities of the Centre.
+Stoy Drinic manages the research grants and contracts at NCIRS.
 Stoy has over 10 years’ experience in research administration and management gained at funding agencies and in the university sector.
 Stoy has expertise in pre- and post- award grants management, project management and operational planning.
 Stoy holds a Bachelor of Science from the University of Newcastle.